Pravargav/DSA_Note/DynamicProgramming2.md

     }
 }
 ```
--> Minimum coins(Same solution as above ditto but all weigts can be taken 1)
+-> Minimum coin change(Same solution as above ditto but all weigts can be taken 1)

 ```java
 import java.util.*;